dfelinto/blender-manual/manual/addons/system/demo_mode.rst

 Automatic Configuration
 -----------------------

-The *Auto* option selects between *Render* and *Play* option based on the window layout's use of image/node windows.
+The *Auto* option selects between *Render* and *Play* option based on the window layout's use of image/node editors.
 If you are happy to use these settings on all files, you can leave the *Run Immediately* option enabled and confirm.